 - Avoid exposure to things you’re allergic to whenever possible

-- Tobacco smoke and air contaminants can irritate and inflame your lungs and nasal passages
+- Tobacco smoke and dry air can irritate and inflame nasal passages and lungs

-Sinusitis is an inflammation that causes pain, and swelling in sinuses.
 Chronic sinusitis is sinusitis that lasts for a long time, over 12 weeks.
-Acute sinusitis is often due to a sinus infection, chronic sinusitis is not usually caused by bacteria and doesn’t get better with standard treatment, such as antibiotics.
+Chronic sinusitis is not usually caused by bacteria and doesn’t get better with standard treatment, such as antibiotics.

 What are the treatments for chronic sinus?